zabertech/zaber-examples/docs/CONTRIBUTING.md

 and more generally to help people working on motion control and automation projects get up and running quickly.
 - Examples are in the [`src/`](../src/) directory in a flat structure and can be browsed directly on GitHub.
-For an overview of the repository, please see document on [Directory Structure](directory-structure.md)
+For an overview of the repository, please see the document on [Directory Structure](directory-structure.md)

 ## Issues and Bugs